filecoin-project/venus/README.md

 #### Managing Submodules

-_This step is necessary if you want to edit `rust-proofs`.
-If you're not editing `rust-proofs` there's no need to do this manually, because the `deps` build step will do it for you._
+_If you're not editing `rust-proofs` you can skip this step, because `deps` build (above) will do it for you._

 Filecoin uses Git Submodules to consume `rust-proofs`.
-To initialize the submodule, either run `deps` (as per above), or initialize the submodule manually:
+To initialize:

 ```sh
 cd ${GOPATH}/src/github.com/filecoin-project/go-filecoin